tvdboom/ATOM/docs_sources/faq.md

     it was trained on.

 ??? faq "Can I train models through atom using a GPU?"
     Yes.
-Refer to the [user guide][gpu] to see what algorithms and models have a GPU implementation.
+Refer to the [user guide][gpu-acceleration] to see what algorithms and models have a GPU implementation.
 Be aware that it requires additional software and hardware dependencies.

 ??? faq "How are numerical and categorical columns differentiated?"